Kagamiin/ssplayer-nes/README.md

   - Trigger one-shot samples at any time
   - No RAM buffer required
   - NMI handler can be used for concurrent code execution (with some audio quality degradation)
+  - On supported mappers: scanline IRQs can be used for triggering raster effects (with some audio quality degradation)
 - **SSDPCM** compression ratio of roughly 1:4 (2.13 bit/sample)
   - 1:8 compression ratio (1.06 bit/sample) also possible, with quality way superior to standard NES **DPCM**